 Do you consider mezcal an art form?

 A work of art is successful to me if in the act of experiencing it one is transformed in some way.
 A good mezcal is certainly transformational, so it fits my criteria for art.
 Think about great weavers, painters, sword makers, ceramicists, and writers… all are treated in different countries not only as artists but cultural treasures!
 I have recommended that we have an annual public contest in Oaxaca, voting for and selecting the greatest living palenquero each year… and celebrating this person as a “State Living Treasure”.
-The state and federal governments are more interested in making programs to give money to established and connected entrepreneurs.
 Think what great international news and positive propaganda would be generated for Mexico, Oaxaca and good mezcal by this simple program.

 In an article of the online magazine, Star Chefs, you talked about the traditions around the mezcal in the local culture.
 As a foreigner, how was your initial experience with the indigenous people like the Zapotecas, and interacting with their culture and customs?